SEO for Associations: Blogging for Better Rankings

 2. Page Title/Headline (H1 Tag)

-The title of a web page is one of the primary ways search engines determine if the content of a page matches up with topic on of search query.
+The title of a web page is one of the primary ways search engines determine if the content of a page matches up with the topic of a search query.
 A page’s title should include the keyword or keyphrase that the page is optimized for.
 For example, a page on your website whose main purpose is to promote your annual conference should have a title like “annual conference.”

 Websites have a set of styles that determine the size, color and font of text on the site.
 Title text is usually displayed in H1 style, though it may be hidden.
 Even if it is not visible to the site visitor, applying the H1 tag identifies the page title for search engines.